 The ADA does protect against psychiatric conditions and mental disabilities.
 In fact, the ADA National Network has published fact sheets to help people understand their responsibilities toward those with psychiatric disabilities or mental illnesses.
 These fact sheets debunk myths associated with mental health disorders, explaining that individuals with these disabilities can work effectively, don’t pose a threat to others, and can work while in recovery.
 The ADA is working hard to dismiss stigmas that surround employees with mental disabilities.

 Your Rights as a Worker With a Mental Disability

 If you are a qualified individual with a disability under the ADA, you have certain rights and protections in the workplace.
 It is illegal for your employer to discriminate against you because of your disability in any way.
 This means your employer cannot fire, demote, or refuse to hire you because of your psychiatric illness if you can fulfill the duties of the job.
 If you assert your rights under the ADA, such as asking your employer for reasonable accommodations, your employer cannot use this as an excuse to let you go.

 You have the right to file a discrimination or harassment claim against your employer if he or she infringes upon your rights according to the ADA.
 You will first need to take up the issue with your employer or a manager.
 If the employer does nothing to remedy the situation, file an official complaint with the Equal Employment Opportunity Commission (EEOC).
 From there, you may need to hire an attorney to represent you during mediation with your employer.

 A settlement or verdict from a mental disability discrimination case could give you compensation for your lost wages, lost future wages, pain and suffering, and other damages.
 It could also lead to the reinstatement of your job if your employer terminated you.
-Learn more about your rights and legal options by contacting an employment lawyer today.
+Learn more about your rights and legal options by contacting a California employment attorney today.